cal-weng/terminus/docs/manual/olares/controlhub/manage-workload.md

 ### Edit YAML configuration

 In some advanced maintenance scenarios, you may need to directly adjust the number of pod replicas, add environment variables, modify probes, or update storage volume claims.
-In such cases, you can use the **Edit YAML** function for fine-grained configuration.
+In such cases, you can use the **Edit YAML** function for fine-grained configurations.

 :::warning Proceed with caution
 Directly modifying system resource YAML can affect cluster stability and performance.
 Operate with extreme caution and ensure you have a backup or are guided by a professional.